marcel-valdez/algorithms-data-structures/README.md

 bundle exec guard
 ````

-Rules for contributing to hte project:
+Rules for contributing to the project:
 * Add the exercise name and section of the exercise you programmed/tested to the dev_plan.txt file, appending
   your github username (and be known for you mad algorithmic skillz).
 * All exercises must have a test and solution